Bootysl4ppa/plugged-in/README.md

 # plugged-in
-A simple utility primarily for gaming laptops which improves battery life on windows 11 only.
+A simple utility primarily for gaming laptops which improves battery life on **windows 11 only**.
 Primarily for gaming laptops as it changes some power settings that drastically improves your battery life.
 I went from 2 hours SOT of browsing off of a full charge, to 9 hours with plugged-in running.

 PREREQUISITES: